 A: Anyone who is involved in the design and implementation of high-speed PCB/system products.
-While geared towards engineering professionals, the book is eminently readable so that those individuals having to make business decisions relative to the design and implementation of these products will also find the information in the book to be very valuable.
+While geared towards engineering professionals, our books are eminently readable so that those individuals having to make business decisions relative to the design and implementation of these products will also find the information in the books to be very valuable.

 Q: Do I need a book to attend one of the courses?

 A: Yes.
-A copy of "Right the First Time, A Practical Handbook on High Speed PCB and System Design, Volume 1", is required for the High Speed PCB and System Design course as well as for the Simulation Tools and Simulation Methodologies course.
-The information presented in each course follows the flow of information presented in the book.
+A copy of "Right the First Time, A Practical Handbook on High Speed PCB and System Design, Volume 1", is required for our Signal Integrity and High Speed System Design course as well as our PDS design and PCB stackup design courses

-Q: How much does the book cost and how do I go about purchasing it?
+Q: How much does the books cost and how do I go about purchasing it?